ceresward/factorio-logiNetChannels/README.md

 ## Roadmap

 ### 1.1
+- [ ] Solution to allow channel entities to be blueprinted
+- [ ] Assign labels to channels to help keep track of the channel purpose
+- [ ] Per-player setting to show or hide channel information on hover

+### 1.2
 - [ ] Unlock channels through research (optional)
-- [ ] Player-specific setting for showing/hiding the hover info
-- [ ] Ability to set channel by circuit signal
+- [ ] Control the assigned channel using circuit signals
-- [ ] Let players label channels to help keep track of which is which

 ### Unscheduled
-- [ ] Append channel editor/viewer to existing vanilla GUIs (mod API does not yet support)
+- [ ] Append channel editor/viewer to existing vanilla GUIs
+    - _Blocked: mod API does not yet support_
-- [ ] Keep channel force diplomacy with other forces in sync with the main player force diplomacy (needs diplomacy change listeners to be added to the mod API)
+- [ ] Keep channel force diplomacy with other forces in sync with the main player force diplomacy
-- [ ] Find a workaround if possible for the blueprinting limitation
+    - _Blocked: mode API does not yet support diplomacy change listeners_

 ## Release Notes